-Joseph has over two decades of experience designing security solutions and architectures for Fortune 500 companies and the US Government, serving as a trusted advisor.
+Joseph has over two decades of experience designing security solutions and architecture for Fortune 500 companies and the US Government, serving as a trusted advisor.
 He is a researcher and thought leader in the industry, regularly speaking at international conferences and contributing to technical magazines.
-Joseph also develops training for various industry certifications, and has invented the fictitious character of Emily Williams to raise awareness of social engineering.
+Joseph also develops training for various industry certifications and has invented the fictitious character of Emily Williams to raise awareness of social engineering.

 As the founder of thesecurityblogger.com, Joseph has created a valuable resource for security and product implementation.
-He is the author and contributor of several publications, ranging from security best practices to exploitation tactics.
+He is the author and contributor to several publications, ranging from security best practices to exploitation tactics.
 His latest title, The Modern Security Operations Center, was released in 2021 and is his tenth publication.

 When not working with technology, Joseph can be found on the soccer field or raising the next generation of hackers – his children.
 Follow Joseph’s work on Twitter at @SecureBlogger.